 Of course, you should still put Roberta's on your list.
 The perpetually packed artisanal pizzeria makes some of the best wood fired pizza.
 But other perennial favorites in the neighborhood include the French restaurant housed in a former garage, Le Garage, and Faro, a neighborhood favorite that serves handmade pasta made from local grains.

-Those who want a Mexican dinner for under ten bucks, should visit Los Hermanos Tortilleria, where you can watch tortillas being made as you dine on tacos, tostadas and other Mexican classics.
+Or head to the new Nigerian inspired cafe, Chica, which has a menu filled with bar snacks and Nigerian street food.
+If you're on a budget and want a Mexican dinner for under ten bucks, visit Los Hermanos Tortilleria, where you can watch tortillas being made as you dine on tacos, tostadas and other Mexican classics.
 It's cash only, but tacos are only three bucks.

 06 of 08